kubestash/docs/docs/guides/kubedump/application/index.md

 # Backup YAMLs of an Application using KubeStash

-KubeStash `{{< param "info.version" >}}` supports taking backup of the resource YAMLs using `kubedump` plugin.
 This guide will show you how you can take a backup of the YAMLs of an application along with it's dependant using KubeStash.

 ## Before You Begin